Artificial Intelligence in Ovarian Cancer Histopathology: A Systematic Review

-Many researchers reported results from only a single train-test split of their data, which raises questions about the reliability of results, especially with small datasets.
-We recommend that researchers should always conduct more thorough analyses, using cross-validation, bootstrapping, and/or external validations to ensure that results are robust and truly reflect the ability of their model(s) to generalise to unseen data, and are not simply caused by chance.
-It is also beneficial to report the variability of results (typically in a 95\% confidence interval), especially when comparing multiple models, where confidence intervals can help to distinguish whether one model is genuinely better than another or whether the difference is due to chance.
+For AI to achieve clinical utility, it is essential that more robust validations are performed, especially considering the limitations of the available datasets.
+We recommend that researchers should always conduct thorough analyses, using cross-validation, bootstrapping, and/or external validations to ensure that results are robust and truly reflect the ability of their model(s) to generalise to unseen data, and are not simply caused by chance.
+This should include reporting the variability of results (typically in a 95\% confidence interval), especially when comparing multiple models to help to distinguish whether one model is genuinely better than another or whether the difference is due to chance.
 Statistical tests can also be beneficial for these evaluations.
 Another option for capturing variability is Bayesian uncertainty quantification, which can be used to separate aleatoric (inherent) and epistemic (modelling) uncertainty.